portworx/px-docs/secrets/portworx-with-kubernetes-secrets.md

 ### Creating secrets with Kubernetes

 The following section describes the key generation process with Portworx and Kubernetes which can be used for encrypting volumes.
-More info about encrypted volumes [here](/manage/encrypted-volumes.html)
+More details about encryption can be found on [Encrypted Volumes](/manage/encrypted-volumes.html) and [Encryption using PVC](/scheduler/kubernetes/encrypted-volumes.html) page.

 #### Setting cluster wide secret key